-Executive Secretary, United Nations Framework Convention of Climate Change
+Executive Secretary, United Nations Framework Convention on Climate Change (UNFCCC)

 Ms. Figueres has been involved in climate change negotiations since 1995.
-Initially, a member of the Costa Rican negotiating team, she was subsequently a member of the Executive Board of the Clean Development Mechanism, and Vice President of the Bureau of the Conference of the Parties.
+Initially a member of the Costa Rican negotiating team, she was also a member of the Executive Board of the Clean Development Mechanism, and Vice President of the Bureau of the Conference of the Parties in 2008-2009.

-Ms. Figueres holds a Masters Degree in Anthropology from the London School of Economics, and a certificate in Organizational Development from Georgetown University and an honorary Doctor of Law degree from the University of Massachusetts.
+Ms. Figueres holds a Master’s Degree in Anthropology from the London School of Economics, a certificate in Organizational Development from Georgetown University and an honorary Doctor of Law degree from the University of Massachusetts.
 She was born in San José, Costa Rica in 1956 and has two daughters.